 The number 1 reason why your operational excellence project might fail

 At a given moment in time, almost all successful manufacturing plants and warehouses indulge themselves in an operational excellence program.
-Whether it be a formal, consultant-guided lean journey or a self-conducted action plan towards more efficiency, companies feel the urge to improve and innovate to keep up with an ever-changing world.
+Whether it be a formal, consultant-guided lean journey or a self-conducted action plan toward more efficiency, companies feel the urge to improve and innovate to keep up with an ever-changing world.

 Studies have shown, however, that over 70% of operational excellence programs fail.
 This means that in almost three-quarters of all cases, the targeted results were not met.
 Often, quick wins were offset by a lack of sustainable long-term change